Scags/TF2Classic-Tools/README.md

 #include <tf2c>
 ```

 Be aware that a simple recompilation isn't a guaranteed import!
-TF2Classic does not support certain natives and behaviors that TF2 does.
+Pre-Fortress does not support certain natives and behaviors that TF2 does.